 Monks Law Firm is the winner of approximately 2500 dismissal or not guilty verdict during Pat Monks and Mike Monks career.
 We are licensed and qualified to help you in the following areas of law: Driving While Intoxicated, Felonies, Misdemeanor, Drug/Alcohol/Weapons Possession, Wills/Trust/Probate, Speeding Tickets and more.
 Mike Monks, J.D. graduated from the University of Houston Law Center.
 He was the first president of the Harris County Municipal Justice Bar Association, and the is the former director of the Harris County Criminal Lawyers Association.
 Pat Monks, J.D Graduated from Southern Texas College of Law.
 He is the past president and founding member of the Municipal Justice Bar Association of Texas and the past president of the Harris County Municipal Justice Bar Association.
 Currently, he is the president of the Group Legal Services Association which is part of the American Bar Association.

-Our ticket lawyers possess over 40 years of courtroom experience and are eager to use it to help your case.
+Our Lawyers for Traffic Tickets Pasadena possess over 40 years of courtroom experience and are eager to use it to help your case.
 At Monks Law Firm, we want to be your defending team in the courtroom.
 Whether you are having legal trouble concerning your driver’s license or you suffered a personal injury from a car crash, contact us today so we can help you through this trying journey.
 For more information about our firm and its services, please contact us at 713.666.6657 or visit our website here to schedule your free consultation We look forward to representing you in court.

 Pasadena Historical Facts